iExecBlockchainComputing/iexec-sdk/docs/classes/IExecENSModule.md

 register a subdomain (label) on an ENS FIFSRegistrar

 _NB_:
-- if specifier, the domain must be controlled by a FIFSRegistrar, default "users.iexec.eth"
+- if specifier, the domain must be controlled by a FIFSRegistrar, default "users.iexec.eth" (use `getDefaultDomain(address)` to determine the best suited domain for an address)
 - if the user already own the domain, the register transaction will not occur

 example: